lirrik/steamgriddb-xbox/README.md

 - Controller support is not implemented yet - please use touch or mouse for now.

 If you are building the project, it requires SteamGridDB API key that can be obtained [here](https://www.steamgriddb.com/profile/preferences/api).

+Powered by SteamGridDB API.
+Not affiliated with SteamGridDB, Xbox, Steam, GOG, Epic Games, Ubisoft, Electronic Arts or their subsidiaries.
+All trademarks are property of their respective owners.